-Type of assessment Inspection Pre-conditions The ICT under test has RTT send and receive capabilities.
+Type of assessment Inspection Pre-conditions 1.
+The ICT under test has RTT send and receive capabilities.
 2. The ICT supports RTT mechanism(s).
 3. An "RTT reference terminal" is available.
-Procedure The ICT under test is connected to the "RTT reference terminal".
+Procedure 1.
+The ICT under test is connected to the "RTT reference terminal".
 2. The different elements of the ICT are in an operational status (the connection is active and the terminals are in the relevant RTT mode) and the two terminals are communicating with each other.
-3. A Short text sequence is sent by the ICT under test.
+A Short text sequence is sent by the ICT under test.
 A Short text sequence is sent by the "RTT reference terminal".
 5. Check, on the ICT under test, that displayed sent text is visually differentiated from and separated from received text.
-Result Pass: Check 5 is true Fail: Check 5 is false Not applicable: Pre-condition 1 or 2 is not met Not testable: Pre-condition 3 is not met rence terminal" is a terminal specifically designed for testing RTT capable devices in a would confirm their functionality and interoperability.
-These are generally created by a national or in terminal". ternational standards entity so that all testing is done with a consistent "RTT reference
+Result Pass: Check 5 is true Fail: Check 5 is false Not applicable: Pre-condition 1 or 2 is not met Not testable: Pre-condition 3 is not met NOTE: An "RTT reference terminal" is a terminal specifically designed for testing RTT capable devices in a manner that would confirm their functionality and interoperability.
+These are generally created by a national or i national or international standards entity so that all testing is done with a consistent "RTT reference terminal".